Bu807041-1/Statistical-methods-for-research-workers-bayes-for-psychologists-and-neuroscientists/index.md

 ### Prerequisites

-1. The ultimate prerequisite for any psychologist or neuroscientist to follow these pages is the willingness to question one's knowledge, and to deepen one's undertanding of the methods.
+The ultimate prerequisite for any psychologist or neuroscientist to follow these pages is the willingness to question one's knowledge, and to deepen one's undertanding of the methods.

-2. Although you might learn a thing or two, these pages are not about learning [Python](https://www.anaconda.com/products/individual).
+Although you might learn a thing or two, these pages are not about learning [Python](https://www.anaconda.com/products/individual).
 The code is documented extensively, and should be readable to anyone who has passing command of English.

-3. Perhaps the more difficult prerequisite for a psychologist or a neuroscientist is the ability to see the world differently, to ask questions beyond differences between two groups.
+Perhaps the more difficult prerequisite for a psychologist or a neuroscientist is the ability to see the world differently, to ask questions beyond differences between two groups.
+The Bayesian method affords more questions to be asked than does the Frequentist method.
+F

 ### Running our notebooks